donvercety/js-valid/README.md

         form.addEventListener("submit", function(e) {
             e.preventDefault();

-            // get all fields from the form using the id var data = v.getFormFields(form);
+            // get all fields from the form using the form id or the already selected object var data = v.getFormFields(form);

             // user validation